Fill out the form below and we'll contact you and answer all of your questions.

-At CSU-Global, we want to make sure you completely understand all of your financial aid opportunities.
-If you have any questions about understanding your financial aid options, contact an Admissions Counselor at 800-920-6723 or email Admissions@CSUGlobal.edu.
+If you have any questions about understanding your financial aid options, contact an Admissions Counselor at 800-462-7845 or email email@example.com.
 If you're a current student, contact your advisor with any questions you have about your specific award package.

 To receive federal financial aid, you'll need to complete and submit a Free Application for Federal Student Aid (FAFSA).
 After submitting, some students' FAFSAs are selected for verification, and some are not.
 If your FAFSA is selected for verification, you'll receive a notification in the mail.
 The notification will tell you how to submit the required documents to verify the information you gave in your FAFSA.